 Enjoy a day at leisure in Shimla, relax at the hotel pool or spa, or maybe take another stroll along the mall and do some last minute bargain hunting in the markets.
 Alternatively, there are a number of short local ‘treks’ that can be arranged in the surrounding hills.
 A sumptuous buffet dinner is included this evening.

 Today we say goodbye to Shimla and the Oberoi Hotel as we start our return journey to Delhi.
-This time we descend by car to Kalka from where we catch the train back to Delhi for our last night at the Taj Diplomatic Enclave Hotel (previously named the Taj Palace).
+This time we descend by car to Kalka from where we catch the train back to Delhi for our last night at the Le Meridien hotel.

 We depart Delhi in the early afternoon for our flight home to Dublin.

 The price of this holiday is per person, based on two people sharing a twin room.
-Single rooms are subject to availability at the relevant supplement.
-Price includes:
+Single rooms are subject to availability at the relevant supplement (date dependent).
+The price includes:

 Visa not included.

 All holders of Irish Passports require a visa to travel to India.
 There are now three ways to apply for your Indian tourist visa: by post, in-person and the new E-Visa.

 Please ensure that you have at least two empty pages in your passport and that your passport is valid for a minimum of 180 days from the time of submitting your visa application.
 At the time of departure you will be able to travel as long as both the passport and the visa are valid.